Integrated Gradient Correlation: a Dataset-wise Attribution Method: Motivation

 \section{Motivation}

-Existing attribution methods study the distribution of input component contributions to individual model predictions.
+Existing attribution methods study input component contributions to individual model predictions.
 Here, we investigate the problem of summarizing these attributions at a dataset level.
-We particularly search for a method fulfilling the interpretability requirements of some modeling scenarios, e.g.\ \textit{Where a specific image feature is represented in the visual cortex of the human brain?}, \textit{What is the receptive field of a population of neurons?}, or \textit{What is the model recognition strategy of handwritten digits?} (see Section.\ref{sec:applications} for details).
-These examples have in common that, beyond the need for models making accurate predictions, they call for the exposition of which input components are responsible for achieving the overall task, and not specific entries.

-The implicit aspect of these scenarios is thus a \textit{stable} localization of input information across the dataset.
-For instance, with fMRI (functional magnetic resonance imaging) signals, each input voxel/vertex represents an invariant brain area, covering a population of neurons.
-On the other hand, in the context of image content classification, a dataset-wise attribution method would not be pertinent: e.g.\ a \textit{cat} can appear anywhere in an image while still accurately triggering the \textit{cat} class.
+We particularly search for a method fulfilling the interpretability requirements of modeling scenarios such as \ \textit{Where a specific image feature is represented in the visual cortex of the human brain?} \textit{What is the visual receptive field of a population of neurons?} (see Section.\ref{sec:applications} for details).
+These examples have in common to call for the exposition of which input components are responsible for achieving the overall task, and not specific entries.
+An implicit condition of these scenarios is thus a relatively \textit{stable} localization of important input information across the dataset, at least for each specific task.
+For instance, it works with functional Magnetic Resonance Imaging (fMRI), where each voxel/vertex represents an invariant brain area, covering a population of neurons.
+On the other hand, in the context of image content recognition, a \textit{dataset-wise attribution method} would not be pertinent because a \textit{cat} can appear anywhere in an image and still accurately trigger the \textit{cat} class.
+While such a requirement can be perceived as a limitation, this is an intrinsic aspect of any dataset-wise inquiry (that do exist), and not of our resolving method.

-Some research fields, such as neuroscience, heavily rely on linear or multilinear models to straightforwardly associate prediction scores with input components.
-Modelers overcome inherent limitations with \textit{linearized} data, based on hand-crafted nonlinear preprocessings.
+Some research fields, such as neuroscience, heavily rely on linear models to straightforwardly associate prediction scores with input components.
+Modelers overcome inherent limitations with \textit{linearized} data, based on handcrafted nonlinear data preprocessing.
 Although legitimate, such an approach is unlikely to produce perfect linear mappings.
 Only deep models could exploit nonlinear and multiscale interactions without \textit{a priori} data domain adaptation.
 However, the lack of dataset-wise summary techniques leaves deep models with an interpretability issue.